hortynz/n8n-gcp/README.md

        - NODE_FUNCTION_ALLOW_EXTERNAL=another-package
      ```
 4. **setup_server.sh**:
-   - The `setup_server.sh` script is executed on the server to install Docker, build the custom n8n image, and start the Docker containers using Docker Compose.
+   - The `setup_server.sh` script is executed on the server to install Docker, optionally create a swap file, build the custom n8n image, and start the Docker containers using Docker Compose.
 It ensures that Docker is correctly installed and configured on your GCP instance and builds the custom n8n image using the Dockerfile.
 This script is essential for initializing the server with all the necessary components.
+   - **Swap File**: By default, the script creates a 2GB swap file to prevent out-of-memory issues on e2-micro instances (which only have 1GB RAM). n8n can be memory-intensive, especially with certain nodes, and the swap file ensures stable operation.
+You can disable this by setting `enable_swap = False` or adjust the size with `swap_size` in the Python script.
 5. **setup_cloudflare.sh**:
    - The `setup_cloudflare.sh` script sets up a Cloudflare tunnel to provide SSL encryption for your n8n instance.
 It downloads and installs the Cloudflare daemon (`cloudflared`), configures a tunnel, and associates it with your chosen subdomain.
 This script ensures that your n8n instance is securely accessible over HTTPS.
 6. **updater.sh**: